hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

+2022 Aug 23
+* Updated auto-Cyclius to work with Supreme Intellect and to allow it to set all gods properly when activated.

 2022 Aug 22
 * Auto-Pantheon could not set Holobore.
 Now, it can.
 An unfortunate side-effect of this fix is that any existing setups which have 'No god' selected for any of the three auto-Pantheon slots will now show Holobore set instead.
 This will not affect new installs of FC.